-The Water Bank is offering 100% interest-free financing for up to three years through the planning and design loan program.
+The Water Bank is currently offering 100% interest-free financing for up to three years through the planning and design loan program.
 Planning and design include projects such as the development of asset management plans.
-Loans are given with the expectation that such plans will result in an eligible capital improvement project.
+Loans are given to projects ranked high enough to be within the fundable range with the expectation that such plans will result in an eligible capital improvement project.